linusha/twitter-sentiment-2020-election/README.md

 # twitter-sentiment-2020-election

-All code is under MIT license.
-Please note that all data herein, figures and texts that are part of the data analysis are exempt from this license.

-All code is under MIT license.
-Please note that all data herein, figures and texts that are part of the data analysis are extempt to this.

-## Process
+## Steps for Replication

 The following paragraphs should give you a good overview of how to use the scripts in this repository given previous exposure to the command line, python and R. They are focused more on the how than the why.
 Please see the corresponding publication for further details.
+This repository utilizes [Git Large File Storage](https://git-lfs.github.com/).

+Following the steps outlined below should allow you to replicate our findings, beginning by the collection of the data.
+Please be aware that the availability of tweets might have changed since we collected the original data set.
+For entry-point ready data-sets, please take a look at the "Data" section below.

+Please note, that this code makes some assumptions about naming schemes, directory structures, ... that might be not documented.
+Therefore, changes to the code will be necessary in order to run it successfully.

+Please reach out with any questions directly or open a ticket in this repository.

 ### Collecting Data